PoissonBouge/_s/README.md

 * 2 sample layouts in `sass/layouts/` made using CSS Grid for a sidebar on either side of your content.
 Just uncomment the layout of your choice in `sass/style.scss`.
 Note: `.no-sidebar` styles are automatically loaded.
 * Smartly organized starter CSS in `style.css` that will help you to quickly get your design off the ground.
-* Full support for `WooCommerce plugin` integration with hooks in `inc/woocommerce.php`, styling override woocommerce.css with product gallery features (zoom, swipe, lightbox) enabled.
-* Licensed under GPLv2 or later. :) Use it to make something cool.

 Installation
 ---------------